 After a successful proof of concept, supported by Portiva, was completed against EBN’s Content Server environment, the Portiva team responsible for the project engaged Gimmal’s support team for a quick overview of the migration software.
 After a short training period and some guidance on best practices for migration success, the team was ready to start running migrations for EBN.

 Gimmal’s Content Server Discovery and Analytics Tool was used to generate reports on the type of content within OpenText.
 The reports contained document counts, sizing, and the type of permissions applied within the Content Server environment.
 This information was used to create a plan for migrating the content and identifying any content that may require permissions to be locked down in Microsoft 365.

-Gimmal Migration was also able to create migration and validation logs to serve as proof that the documents were migrated to SharePoint.
+Gimmal Migrate was also able to create migration and validation logs to serve as proof that the documents were migrated to SharePoint.

 During the project, Gimmal worked closely with the third-party implementation team of Portiva to address any questions and provide support regarding how to use the migration tools.
 Despite the short timeframe, the team was able to migrate all four terabytes of content successfully into Microsoft 365.
 Documents, versions, dates, user information, metadata, and folder structures were all preserved.

 EBN was able to successfully complete its migration, including an audit report, project within the timeframe given.

 The migration project was completed on time, and with open communication between Gimmal and the migration team.
 EBN was able to avoid paying the next year and additional years of licensing, infrastructure, and support costs for Content Server.
 The users quickly adapted to using Microsoft 365 since the folder structures from Content Server were replicated and their information was easy to find.

 EBN is now realizing substantial cost savings by migrating to a system that was already implemented and used by the rest of the organization.